LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>29</sup> And Moses and Aaron went and gathered together all the elders of the children of Israel:
 <sup>30</sup> And Aaron spake all the words which the LORD had spoken unto Moses, and did the signs in the sight of the people.
 <sup>31</sup> And the people believed: and when they heard that the LORD had visited the children of Israel, and that he had looked upon their affliction, then they bowed their heads and worshipped.

 ## Chapter 5

 <sup>1</sup> And afterward Moses and Aaron went in, and told Pharaoh, Thus saith the LORD God of Israel, Let my people go, that they may hold a feast unto me in the wilderness.
 <sup>2</sup> And Pharaoh said, Who [is] the LORD, that I should obey his voice to let Israel go?
 I know not the LORD, neither will I let Israel go.
-<sup>3</sup> And they said, The God of the Hebrews hath met with us: let us go, we pray thee, three days ’ journey into the desert, and sacrifice unto the LORD our God; lest he fall upon us with pestilence, or with the sword.
+<sup>3</sup> And they said, The God of the Hebrews hath met with us: let us go, we pray thee, three days’ journey into the desert, and sacrifice unto the LORD our God; lest he fall upon us with pestilence, or with the sword.
 <sup>4</sup> And the king of Egypt said unto them, Wherefore do ye, Moses and Aaron, let the people from their works? get you unto your burdens.
 <sup>5</sup> And Pharaoh said, Behold, the people of the land now [are] many, and ye make them rest from their burdens.
 <sup>6</sup> And Pharaoh commanded the same day the taskmasters of the people, and their officers, saying,